hitzhangjie/golang-debugger-book/README.md

 # How to develop a (golang) debugger

+You can read this book (Chinese version) here: https://www.hitzhangjie.pro/debugger101.io/ .

 ## Introduction

 This project aims to introduce how to develop a (golang) debugger, including Operating System's support, how to coordinate work between compiler, linker and debugger, debugging information standard, mapping between machine instruction and source code, etc.